KamyarAzz/Weather-Insight/README.md

 - **Real-time Weather Data**: Get current weather conditions for your location or any city.
 - **Location Detection**: Automatically detects your current location to provide instant weather updates.
-- **7-Day Forecast**: View the weather forecast for today and the upcoming week.
+- **Weather Forecast**: View the weather forecast for today and the upcoming days.
+- **Humidity Forecast**: Get detailed humidity information along with the weather forecast.
 - **Search Functionality**: Easily change the prefilled city to get weather information for any location you want.
 - **Responsive Design**: Works seamlessly on both desktop and mobile devices.
 - **User-Friendly Interface**: Intuitive layout for easy navigation.